Monmouth (Senedd constituency)

-Monmouth (Mynwy) is a constituency of the Senedd.
-It elects one Member of the Senedd by the first past the post method of election.
-It is also one of eight constituencies in the South Wales East electoral region, which elects four additional members (in addition to the eight constituency members) to produce a degree of proportional representation for the region as a whole.
+Monmouth (Mynwy) was a constituency of the Senedd.
+It elected one Member of the Senedd by the first past the post method of election.
+It was also one of eight constituencies in the South Wales East electoral region, which elected four additional members (in addition to the eight constituency members) to produce a degree of proportional representation for the region as a whole.

 Boundaries

 The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Monmouth UK Parliament constituency.

-The other seven constituencies of the South Wales East electoral region are Blaenau Gwent, Caerphilly, Islwyn, Merthyr Tydfil and Rhymney, Newport East, Newport West and Torfaen.
+The other seven constituencies of the South Wales East electoral region were Blaenau Gwent, Caerphilly, Islwyn, Merthyr Tydfil and Rhymney, Newport East, Newport West and Torfaen.

 Voting

-In general elections for the Senedd, each voter has two votes.
-The first vote may be used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
-The second vote may be used to vote for a regional closed party list of candidates.
-Additional member seats are allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.
+In general elections for the Senedd, each voter had two votes.
+The first vote was used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
+The second vote was used to vote for a regional closed party list of candidates.
+Additional member seats were allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.